selenaho/web102proj5/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+- Making sure the filter doesn't override the search and vice versa

 ## License